-It is the nature of disinformation to be a captious brew of both true and false statements, cleverly interwoven so that the average reader cannot tell which is which without further research.
+It is the nature of disinformation to be an enticing but deceptive brew of both true and false statements, cleverly interwoven so that the average reader cannot tell which is which without further research and finding solid sources.

 Quick Test for Disinformation

-Does the writer claim to "channel" one or more Star Visitors bearing florid, extravagant, politicized and/or sensationalized messages?
+(4) Does the writer claim to "channel" one or more Star Visitors who supposed utter florid, extravagant, politicized, and/or sensationalized messages?

-While not comprehensive, the above Quick Test will in my estimation filter out about 95% of the disinformation and phony writings on the Internet and in pop magazines.
+While not comprehensive, the above Quick Test will filter out about 95% of the disinformation and phony writings on the Internet and in pop magazines.

 in the light,